In this kitchen cabinet toe kick guide we share the materials, dimensions, options and remodeling tips to improve your kitchen design.

 Adding kick space to your cabinet will not cost you a lot of money.
 Here are some toe kick ideas that will help you create one that won’t break your budget:

 People use a plate for extra support.
 Use horizontal strips of wood or pieces of metal.
-Install one plate at the top of the toe space and another below.
+Install one plate at the top of the foot space and another below.
 The plate will support the kick space.

-Kitchen cabinet toe kick molding
+kick molding

 These stretchers are usually made from unfinished wood materials.